scraperwiki/file-upload-tool/README.md

 Once you've completed your filter, make sure to list it, along with its human-readable name, in `http/filters.json`.

-For more information about filters, see `filter/README.md`.
+For more information about how filters should work, and how you can write and run unit tests for them, see `filter/README.md`.